Jules Léger

-Léger was born and educated in Quebec and France prior to starting a career in the Canadian Department of External Affairs, and eventually served as ambassador to a number of countries.
+Léger was born in Quebec and educated in Quebec and France prior to starting a career in the Canadian Department of External Affairs, and eventually served as ambassador to a number of countries.
 He was in 1973 appointed as governor general by Queen Elizabeth II, on the recommendation of Prime Minister of Canada Pierre Trudeau, to replace Roland Michener as viceroy, and he occupied the post until succeeded by Edward Schreyer in 1979.
 As the Queen's representative, Léger was credited for modernising the office and fostering Canadian unity.

 On June 1, 1979, Léger was sworn into the Queen's Privy Council for Canada, giving him the accordant style of The Honourable.
 However, as a former Governor General of Canada, Léger was entitled to be styled for life with the superior form of The Right Honourable.
 He died on November 22, 1980.